 ELEMENT OF TRANSPORT VISION OF 1 PROPOSED INTERVENTIONS CORRESPONDING ELEMENT OF INTEGRATED TRANSPORT VISION One Contracting Authority The Transport Directorate will ensure the rollout of One Contracting Authority, in accordance with TCT's original Transport Vision of 1 and in so doing expedite related unified PT infrastructure and facilities across Cape Town.
 Transport One Regulatory Entity The Transport Directorate will ensure the rollout of the MRE for Cape Town, in accordance with the previous Transport Vision of 1, coupled with the approach of the minibus-taxi industry transformation model.
 Transport One Enforcement System The Transport Directorate will expedite the consolidation of the single enforcement system for the entire integrated transport network, as well as grow the resources for this critical function.
-Further, the Transport Directorate, along with the Safety and Security Directorate, is exploring a partnership with PRASA in order to address the compounding enforcement problems on the rail network.
 System One Ticket and Timetable The Transport Directorate will continue to work to identify the appropriate technical solution for achieving a single ticket and timetable for the transport network.
 It will also continue to work with PRASA under the MoA in order to progress integrated ticketing for scheduled road and rail PT.
-The first task will, however, be to investigate solutions for an integrated ticketing system.
-Integrated One Brand The Transport Directorate will continue to build on the MyCiTi brand as it continues to roll out further Phases of the MyCiTi public transport system on an integrated multimodal network basis.
+The first task will, however, be to investigate Integrated One Brand The Transport Directorate will continue to build on the MyCiTi brand as it continues to roll out further Phases of the MyCiTi public transport system on an integrated multimodal network basis.
 Way finding and signage are a key element of this brand and are integral to the promotion of public transport as the most sustainable transport option.
 Sustainably